-In this disorder, the electrical pathways between the heart’s upper (atria) and lower (ventricles) chambers – sometimes called accessory pathways – malfunction.
-This allows electrical signals to reach the ventricles prematurely.
+In this disorder, the electrical pathways between the heart’s upper (atria) and lower (ventricles) chambers malfunction.
+This allows electrical signals to reach the ventricles too early.
 Those electrical impulses can then be “bounced back” to the atria.

-This ricocheting of electrical signals can produce overly fast heart rates.
-Other people with WPW may not experience any overt symptoms, but still face serious risk.
+This can produce overly fast heart rates.
+Other people with WPW Syndrome may not experience any overt symptoms, but still face serious risk.

 Some people with WPW also have atrial fibrillation.

 Diagnosis and treatment

 Your health care professional can detect WPW Syndrome through an electrocardiogram (EKG or ECG).
 This noninvasive test can reveal irregularities in your heart rhythm.